Benjaspet/RoboEerie/README.md

 </p>

 <p align="center">
-    This bot is a utility bot made for the Ponjo Development Discord server.
+    This bot is a utility bot made for my personal Discord server.
 It serves a variety of purposes, including moderation, entertainment, & more.
 </p>